Kells2234/streaming-01-getting-started/README.md

 ## Sync to GitHub

-Now it's time to get the local work you did on your machine, back up to your cloud repo in GitHub.

 ### Option A: Use VS Code (Easy!)

-1. On the VS Code side panel, click the source control icon (look for a blue bubble with an number in it).
-1. Important!
-Above the Commit button, it will say "Message".
-1. You MUST include a commit message.
-1. In the commit message input box, type "initial results".
-1. Click the down arrow on the blue "Commit" button to "Commit and Push" to your GitHub repo.

-Verify: Open a browser to your GitHub repo and verify the files have appeared.
-In addition to the original files, you should have one or more new files and an edited Markdown file.
-If not, return to VS Code and edit/execute files as needed.
-Then commit and push again.

-Common Issue: If your computer hangs because you forgot the commit message, just enter your message in the top line of the file it shows in the editor.
-Then click the checkmark in the upper right to close that file and save your commit message.
-"Sync your changes" to push to GitHub.

 ### Option B: Use Git Bash or Terminal Commands (Easy as well):